Let's get to know your tree...

 What happens with the information taken from the tree?

-The data, pictures and test results all are presented to you an Illustrated Tree Report (ITR).
+The information, pictures and test results all are presented to you a personalised Tree Report.
 You will be able to see everything that the arborist sees, and have it explained to you in a way you can understand, skipping all the tree jargon.